jonathanherdt/me310audi2016/README.md

 1. Make sure you have node.js installed
 2. Run `npm install` from the project directory
-3. Get Google developer credentials for the Google Calendar API (go to <a href="https://console.developers.google.com/">the Google Developer console/</a> for that), download the credentials as .json, rename the file to 'key.json' and put that file into the 'credentials'-folder
+3. Get Google developer credentials for the Google Calendar API (go to <a href="https://console.developers.google.com/">the Google Developer console</a> for that), download the credentials as `.json`, rename the file to `key.json` and put that file into the `credentials`-folder

 ## Run the project